 Aid agencies have a duty of care to respond to incidents of sexual violence against their staff.
-A recently published guide from the European Interagency Security Forum aims to support aid agencies in preventing, being prepared for, and responding to incidents of sexual violence against their staff.
+A recently published guide from the Global Interagency Security Forum aims to support aid agencies in preventing, being prepared for, and responding to incidents of sexual violence against their staff.
 It is intended as a good practice guide to help strengthen existing processes and support organisations as they set up their own protocols.

 This article focuses on the monitoring and evaluation challenges related to organizations pursuing partnerships in order to achieve Sustainable Development Goal targets.
 It also touches on the talent agenda and the skills needed to manage these partnerships and conduct reviews and evaluation, where “dialogue and intentional listening,” “reflective practices,” and “story-telling” play key roles to unleash and achieve the “transformational potential of partnerships.”